Colorado Plateau / Southern Rockies

 Identify this bird by…

-• Short, cone-like bill and short, notched tail
+• Tiny bird with a cone-like bill and short, notched tail

 Tell it apart by…